michuW93/microsoft_azure_fundamentals/README.md

 <b>Community cloud</b>
 Infrastructure is shared between serveral organizations from a specific community with common concerns e.g security, compliance, jurisdiction.
 The most popular example is <b>Azure Goverment</b> - Azure offering specific to a government entities.
 To register for Azure Govenment you need to be validated as government organization.
 It's hosted in separate datacenters from public cloud.

+# Azure data centers
+Azure is just bunch of physical data centers full of physical servers.
+They locations are not public, often even Microsoft employees don't know locations.